 Some Canadian premeds have special admissions pathways open to them at select Canadian medical schools.
 For instance, if you are a Canadian northern resident, Indigenous or Black-identified applicant, you have admissions pathways designed specifically for you, and some medical schools even reserve seats for Indigenous, northern or Black medical school applicants.
 For instance, the Queen’s University Medical School has the Queen’s Accelerated Route to Medical School (QuARMS) program for Black-identified students.
 The University of Ottawa has pathways for Indigenous and Black students, for both English and French-language instruction streams.

 Having an expert eye on your application never goes amiss, whether you’re applying to the hardest or the easiest medical schools in Canada.
-A medical school consultant in Canada can give you advice on where you stand the best chance of acceptance, how to improve your application materials and can help you prepare for all aspects of admissions, from the medical school interview to financial aid applications to scholarships.
+A medical school consultant in Canada can give you advice on where you stand the best chance of acceptance, how to improve your application materials, such as your Activities and Experiences on your CV:

 FAQs